magic-inno/MagIC-Cluster-Docs/docs/docs/linux/what_is_linux.md

-[GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html) is an operating system that combines the [Linux](https://en.wikipedia.org/wiki/Linux) kernel with [GNU](https://www.gnu.org/home.en.html) software.
+[GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html) is an operating system that combines the [Linux](https://en.wikipedia.org/wiki/Linux) kernel with [GNU](https://www.gnu.org/home.en.html) software, and many other open-source/free software.
 It is a free and open-source operating system, meaning that its source code is available for anyone to view, modify, and distribute.
 GNU/Linux is widely used in various environments, from personal computers to servers, supercomputers, and embedded systems.

 ## Key Components